 Burmese cats are medium-sized felines with strong, muscular bodies, rounded heads, and expressive gold eyes.
 These affectionate, intelligent and loving kitties were proposed to the CFA as a new breed in 1934, and were accepted for registration in 1936.
 The Burmese and European Burmese are the two types of this breed recognized by the Cat Fanciers’ Association (CFA).
 The Governing Council of the Cat Fancy (GCCF), who sets standards for cats in the UK, recognized the Burmese in 1952.
 The International Cat Association (TICA), an organization at the forefront of keeping genetic registries for cats, accepted the breed in 1979.

-- Weight: Males usually weigh around 11 to 14 pounds, with the females ranging from six to nine pounds.
+Size: Males usually weigh around 11 to 14 pounds, with the females ranging from six to nine pounds.
 Height is typically 10 to 12 inches.

 Coat and Colors: Sable, champagne, platinum, and blue, but as mentioned below, several organizations recognize a wide range of colors.